 And the more you learn, the more you can learn.

-If you’ve learned something from this lesson in memorizing numbers, leave a post below and share this link on Twitter, Facebook and Reddit.
+If you’ve learned something from this lesson in memorizing numbers, leave a post below and share this link on Twitter, Facebook, Reddit and anywhere else you’d like.

 People of all ages need to know how this stuff works.
 It eliminates the pain, frustration and sorrow of forgetfulness.
 It’s also easy, elegant, effective and fun.